IntroductionThis self esteem talking activity for children proved to be just what we needed to get them talking (and to bed quicker!).

 - Yellow; friends, lunchtime, hometime, made, ate, drank

-I plan to tell them that I have made them something for bedtime to speed up the process, but you could do it at any time of day I’m sure.
+I plan to tell them that I have made them something for bedtime to speed up the process of getting ready which often takes 20 hours, but you could do it at any time of day I’m sure.

 If you want a reminder re making the fortune teller (or indeed if this craze escaped you!…), I have put some pictures below 🙂